guettli/git-tips/README.md

 If the branch is already published and others rely on it, then push the merge commit afterwards.

-I prefer this over waiting a week and then resolving one huge conflict at the end.

 ## Create a backup of a branch